What Is KYC – Know Your Customer?

 Why Is KYC Important For You?

 The objective of the KYC is to identity theft, prevent terrorist financing, money laundering and financial fraud.
-KYC allows us to understand the customer better and manage risks prudently.
+KYC allows the Financial Institutions to understand the customer better and manage risks prudently.
 KYC collects and verifies basic details of the customers like:

-- Legal status of the legal entity or a person
+- Legal status of the entity or a person.

 - Identity of the beneficial controllers and owners of the account

-Every financial institute, including mutual fund distributors, have to follow KYC when dealing with customers.
+Every financial institute, including Financial Planners and Mutual fund distributors, have to follow KYC when dealing with customers.
 You will have to adhere by the policy when:

-- Seeking financial planning through a registered board
+- Seeking financial planning through a registered adviser

 - Investing in mutual funds